SummaryRead the full fact sheet

 What is gonorrhoea?

-Gonorrhoea is a sexually transmissible infection caused by the bacterium Neisseria gonorrhoeae.
-It usually affects the genital area, although the throat or anus (back passage) may also be affected.
+Gonorrhoea is a sexually transmissible infection (STI) caused by the bacterium Neisseria gonorrhoeae.
+It usually affects the genital area, although the throat or anus (rectum) may also be affected.

 The symptoms of gonorrhoea are slightly different in men and women.

 Often, women with gonorrhoea experience no symptoms.
 This can lead to gonorrhoea going undetected for longer in women if they are not tested regularly.

 - pain while urinating